 Ventricular Assist Devices (VADs) are mechanical pumps designed to take over the function of the heart, and are utilized when the heart is too weak to pump blood sufficiently in the critically ill patient.

 The duration of this support, referred to as a “bridge,” is specific to each patient.
 The pumps are typically used for those awaiting a donor heart, “bridge to transplantation”; or those who need temporary support until they can recuperate from a damaging heart attack, “bridge to recovery.”

-While these advanced therapies have been available here for several years, we continue to be a leader when it comes to new techniques.
-We recently developed a new, specialized program to offer VADs as a long-term alternative for people with severe heart failure who may not be candidates for a heart transplant.
+While these advanced therapies have been available here for some time, we continue to be a leader when it comes to new techniques.
+In the last few years, we developed a new, specialized program to offer VADs as a long-term alternative for people with severe heart failure who may not be candidates for a heart transplant.
 For these patients, VADs may help them live longer, better lives.

-Pulse Heart Institute’s program is the only non-transplant center west of the Mississippi that can offer destination VAD therapy.
+Started at MultiCare Tacoma General Hospital several years ago, Pulse Heart Institute’s program was the first non-transplant center west of the Mississippi to offer destination VAD therapy.

 Schedule an Appointment

 The first step in addressing your heart concerns is to schedule an appointment with one of our cardiologists.
 They have the expertise you need to evaluate, diagnose and recommend the right treatment for you.

 To schedule an appointment, or refer a patient, please call our referral line at 253-572-7320.